 14 Great Ways to De-stress Before a Move

-Seeing the words "de-stress" and "move" in the same sentence probably has you snickering.
+Seeing the words “de-stress” and “move” in the same sentence probably has you snickering.
 As if you can plan a move without living in a stress bubble, right?
-Well, you may not be able to eliminate the stress completely, but there are a lot of things you can do to keep stress to a minimum before, during, and after the moving process.
+Well, you may not be able to eliminate the stress completely, but there are a lot of things you can do to de-stress before a move (as well as during and after the moving process).
+Check out these 14 tips to help you take some of the stress out of your moving day.

 Just knowing that you have a professional handle all the heavy lifting will relieve a lot of stress.
 Make sure to hire a reputable company, and don’t wait until the last minute.
 Besides, if you wait, you won’t have the scheduling flexibility you may need when it comes down to the wire.